middlebury/midd-frontend/.github/CONTRIBUTING.md

 js/components | [Preact](https://preactjs.com/) components like the custom audio player
 js/utils | Small reusable utilities used throughout the JS widgets scss| Sass/CSS files.
 Root contains some configuration files and `main.scss` to be the root file which imports all partial files.
-Also contains `pardot-forms.scss` which is compiled as a separate stylesheet to be uploaded to Pardot. scss/components | Reusable [BEM] components, small components like buttons, or component styles tied to a full Drupal Paragraph.
-scss/mixins | [SCSS mixins](https://sass-lang.com/documentation/at-rules/mixin)
-scss/scope | Scope styles are typically when you can only apply 1 wrapper class to an element and intend to select elements within that wrapper.
+Also contains `pardot-forms.scss` which is compiled as a separate stylesheet to be uploaded to Pardot. scss/components | Various components like buttons, accordions, or styles tied to a full Drupal Paragraph component. scss/mixins | [SCSS mixins](https://sass-lang.com/documentation/at-rules/mixin) scss/scope | Scope styles are typically when you can only apply 1 wrapper class to an element and intend to select elements within that wrapper.
 Example: `.typography` class wraps WYSIWYG content because the elements rendered as output do not have unique classes. scss/utils | Utility classes like `clearfix` or `float-right`.
 Most of these classes have 1 CSS declaration.
 Inspired by [Bootstrap utilities](https://getbootstrap.com/docs/4.5/utilities) and [Tailwindcss](https://tailwindcss.com/) approaches for utilities.